SYSC-4907-Group-51/backend/tracker/README.md

 Case                                      | Status Code      | Body
 ------------------------------------------|------------------|------------------------------------------
-Unauthorized                              | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}` User have available keys in their account | 403 FORBIDDEN    | `{"details": "Keys are still in use, authorization cannot be deleted!"}`
+Unauthorized                              | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}` User have available keys in their account | 403 FORBIDDEN    | `{"detail": "Keys are still in use, authorization cannot be deleted!"}`